Customer Data Unification

 What’s the difference between a CDP and a DMP?

 If you read a high level description of a CDP and a DMP, you might think they perform the same functions.
-They both build unified, segmentable profiles and send data out to other systems.
+They both help brands build user profiles for use by downstream systems.

 CDP: Known Customer Profile Builder

 CDPs unify a brand’s first party data about known customers to build unified customer profiles.
 Data sources include eCommerce transactions, point of sale transactions, CRM data, clickstream data, loyalty databases, email response data, social interaction data, and any other dataset that contains known customer data.

 CDP profiles retain all PII (personally identifiable information).
 This includes email addresses, mailing addresses, full name, birthdate, historical purchases and other transaction data, social and email interactions, preferences, and more.

 Below is a visualization of a fictional CDP customer profile built from a brand’s first party data about a known customer.
 This profile never expires and will only become richer as the customer continues to interact with the brand over time.